samathaluca/fallen/README.md

 Usability and Visual Impact:

-Project Purpose
+Project Purpose,
-UX design
+UX design,
-Suitability for purpose
+Suitability for purpose,
-Navigation
+Navigation,
-Ease of use
+Ease of use,
-Information Architecture
+Information Architecture,
-Defensive Design
+Defensive Design,

 Layout and Visual Impact:

-Responsive Design
+Responsive Design,
-Image Presentation
+Image Presentation,
 Colour scheme and typography

 Code Quality:

-Appropriate use of HTML
+Appropriate use of HTML,
-Appropriate use of CSS
+Appropriate use of CSS,
-Appropriate use of Python
+Appropriate use of Python,
 Appropriate use of the template language

 Software Development practices:

-Directory Structure and File Naming
+Directory Structure and File Naming,
-Version control
+Version control,
-Testing implementation
+Testing implementation,
-Testing write-up
+Testing write-up,
-Readme file
+Readme file,
-Comments
+Comments,
-Data store integration
+Data store integration,
-Deployment implementation
+Deployment implementation,
 Deployment write-up